aquasecurity/kube-hunter/README.md

 kube-hunter --active --list --class-names
 ```

-**Notice**: Due to kube-huner's architectural design, the following "Core Hunters" will always register (even when using custom hunting):
+**Notice**: Due to kube-huner's architectural design, the following "Core Hunters/Classes" will always register (even when using custom hunting):
+* HostDiscovery
+  * _Generates ip addresses for the hunt by given configurations_
+  * _Automatically discovers subnets using cloud Metadata APIs_
 * FromPodHostDiscovery
-* HostDiscovery
+  * _Auto discover attack surface ip addresses for the hunt by using Pod based environment techniques_
+  * _Automatically discovers subnets using cloud Metadata APIs_
 * PortDiscovery
+  * _Port scanning given ip addresses for known kubernetes services ports_
+* Collector
+  * _Collects discovered vulnerabilities and open services for future report_
+* StartedInfo
+  * _Prints the start message_
+* SendFullReport
+  * _Dispatching the report based on given configurations_